mhossen2022/azure-synapse-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

   ### Grant Storage Access
 This lab automatically grant workspace identity data access to the workspace Data Lake Storage Gen2 account, using the Storage Blob Data Contributor role.

+## Brief description of the topics covered in lab exercise

 ### Linked Services
 In Azure Synapse Analytics, a linked service is where you define your connection information to other services.